bpettis/birdwatch-scraper/README.md

 - Ratings data: `https://ton.twimg.com/birdwatch-public-data/2022/11/09/noteRatings/ratings-00000.tsv`
 - Note status history data: `https://ton.twimg.com/birdwatch-public-data/2022/11/09/noteStatusHistory/noteStatusHistory-00000.tsv`

 These URLs are publicly accessible without authentication.
 Past data uploads appear to be accessible by swapping out the year, month, and dates.
-File names are consistent

-**update: this is only true for recent-ish files.
-Most everything else returns 404s :/ Looks like I can only get the last month or so
+However, this is only true for recent-ish files.
+Most everything else returns 404s :/
+Looks like I can only get the last month or so

 # Project Goals:

 ## Short Term

-1. Download past data from the beginning of the Birdwatch program (January 2021, approx 675 days worth of data)
+- [X] Download past data from the beginning of the Birdwatch program (January 2021, approx 675 days worth of data)
-2. Download new data after it is posted (ongoing, so long as Twitter keeps running Birdwatch)
+- [X] Download new data after it is posted (ongoing, so long as Twitter keeps running Birdwatch)

 ## Long Term

-1. Ingest data from TSV files into a searchable database
+- [X] Ingest data from TSV files into a searchable database
+- [ ] Improve database and search efficiency
-2. Analyze trends in Birdwatch participation
+- [ ] Analyze trends in Birdwatch participation
-3. Conduct distant reading of Birdwatch notes
+- [ ] Conduct distant reading of Birdwatch notes
+- [ ] Save a list of Birdwatch User IDs and add ability to filter notes by author

 ## Longer Term

-1. Publish this processed data for other researchers to use
+- [X] Publish this processed data for other researchers to use
-2. Make a public interface to interact with the database in an easily accessible way
+- [X] Make a public interface to interact with the database in an easily accessible way
+- [ ] Consider options for downloading Tweet data

 # Notes: